 Thiamine deficiency can be due to:

-- Alcohol use disorder (most common): inadequate intake, absorption, and hepatic storage of thiamine
+- Chronic heavy alcohol use (most common); → inadequate intake, absorption, and hepatic storage of thiamine

 - Inadequate intake

 - Thiamine pyrophosphatase (TPP) is the active form of thiamine.

 - TPP is a cofactor for important enzymes involved in cerebral glucose and energy metabolism (see ).

 - The brain requires a constant source of thiamine to function properly.